ARIZONA

 (1851 - 1861, 1863 - 1864), Fort Defiance

 The first Federal fort in the state.
-Located at the mouth of Cañon Bonito on the west-side of Black Creek.
-Abandoned in 1861 for Fort Fauntleroy, NM, but regarrisoned in 1863 by New Mexico Volunteers, and renamed Fort Canby.
-In 1868 the post was transferred to the Navajo Indian Agency.
-Currently in use by the Navajo Reservation as Tribal Headquarters.
-All that remains of the old fort is a three-story stone building.
+A temporary camp was first established here in September 1851, a permanent post was begun in the spring of 1852.
+Located at the mouth of Cañon Bonito on the west side of Black Creek.
+Attacked by 1000 Navajo Indians in April 1860.
+Abandoned in April 1861 for Fort Fauntleroy, NM, but regarrisoned in July 1863 by New Mexico Volunteers under Col. Kit Carson, and renamed Fort Canby.
+Abandoned in October 1864 and then burned by the Indians, with only the walls remaining.
+In 1868 the abandoned post became the Navajo Indian Agency.
+The site is currently in use by the Navajo Nation as the Tribal Headquarters.
+All that currently remains of the old post is a three-story stone building from the Indian Agency period.

 Camp Mansfield

-A temporary camp located seven miles south of Fort Defiance.
+A temporary camp located seven miles south of Fort Defiance (2), established by CA Volunteers.
+Also known as Camp at Corner Rock (1868 ?).

 Hubbell Trading Post (National Historic Site)